Mahmood-M-Ali/qPCR-plate-planner/README.md

 Beyond CUT&RUN: While originally designed for CUT&RUN ΔΔCt workflows, qPCR Plate Designer is adaptable to a wide range of qPCR-based experiments—including gene expression analysis, ChIP-qPCR, CUT&Tag, and drug response profiling—where comparative quantification are performed.

-License: CC BY-NC 4.0 — Free to use and adapt for non-commercial purposes with attribution.

 **Quick Start**
 To explore the tool immediately and learn how it works: